hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 ### Updates and Extensions Overview

-The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS Distribution Network (CODN) and apply them to your HP Cloud OS environment.
-You can also import hot fixes and updates from a file system to the HP Cloud OS environment and install them.
+The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS for Moonshot Distribution Network (CODN) and apply them to your HP Cloud OS for Moonshot environment.
+You can also import hot fixes and updates from a file system to the HP Cloud OS for Moonshot environment and install them.
 In this topic, such hot fixes and updates are referred to as *content packages*.

 ### Updates and Extensions Page